zzx-peter/verl/README.md

 We recommend using FSDP backend to investigate, research and prototype different models, datasets and RL algorithms.

-The pros, cons and extension guide for using FSDP backend can be found in fsdp.md
+The pros, cons and extension guide for using FSDP backend can be found in [PyTorch FSDP Backend](https://verl.readthedocs.io/en/latest/workers/fsdp_workers.html)

 **Megatron-LM**